 When you use an in-house bank to replace external bank accounts, you can automate the cash flows between your subsidiaries and thus reduce the work involved in internal payment management.
 You will also make considerable savings on transaction costs.
 Automating related bookkeeping and month-end closing routines mean less manual work and more time for value-adding activities.

 When banking services, such as accounts, financing, FX risk management and hedging, are available to subsidiaries within the in-house bank, the group treasury has the freedom to choose banking partners to provide the necessary external banking and financial services for the entire group.
 No more subsidiaries’ cash being kept in bad banks or local loans negotiated with poor rates!

 One of the core benefits of in-house banking is the reduction in costs.
 Avoiding transaction fees and value day losses and minimizing currency exchanges and financing expenses can generate to considerable savings if you take full advantage of the on-behalf-of functionalities and internal payment structure.

-With proper visibility over all cash flows and reliable cash forecasts, you can also take responsibility for currency risk management at group level.
-In an in-house bank setup, the clear overview of the whole company’s currency exposure and position enables you to take the necessary actions to hedge the FX risk.
+With proper visibility of overall cash flows and reliable cash forecasts, you can also take responsibility for currency risk management at the group level.
+In an in-house bank setup, a clear overview of the whole company’s currency exposure and position enables you to take the necessary actions to hedge the FX risk.
 Did you know that in-house bank accounts can be multi-currency accounts?
 This means you could also be saving a pretty penny in currency exchange costs.